Temerold/Temerold/README.md

 ### Hello - I'm [Temerold][website]! 👋
 ## Hi.
 I'm a 14-year-old programmer from Sweden:)
-### I've been coding since I was eight; I'm a self-taught hobbyist who enjoys programming.
+### I'm a self-taught hobbyist who's been coding since eight years of age.

 If you're using my code, please tell!
 Seeing people use my code makes me motivated to keep on going; you may also come with suggestions for new projects!